 We initiated our process with interviews to identify current pains & gains from 3 different perspectives: Direkten HQ, storeowners and customers.
 We also did desktop research on future convenience trends and customer expectations.
 We applied our insights in an ideation phase, where we ended up with a result consisting of 2 solutions: a selection of service opportunities and a mockup redesign of the Direkten intranet.
 Through our research, we had discovered communication challenges between HQ and store owners and realized that new service opportunities could not solve the problem independently.
 Direkten HQ had to do an even better job at supporting the store owners in setting up new services to secure their future success.

 My role: UX researcher

-UX research, service and customer expectation research, insights and strategy, user testing, information architecture, wireframing and process facilitation.
+UX research, insights and strategy, user testing, information architecture and process facilitation.